French Revolution: Reign of Terror

-The Reign of Terror began as a way to harness revolutionary fervour, but quickly degenerated into the settlement of personal grievances.
-At the end of July, the Convention set price controls over a wide range of goods, with the death penalty for hoarders, and on 9 September 'revolutionary groups' were established to enforce them.
-On 17th, the Law of Suspects ordered the arrest of suspected "enemies of freedom", initiating what became known as the "Terror".
-According to archival records, from September 1793 to July 1794 some 16,600 people were executed on charges of counter-revolutionary activity; another 40,000 may have been summarily executed or died awaiting trial.
+Although intended to bolster revolutionary fervour, the Reign of Terror rapidly degenerated into the settlement of personal grievances.
+At the end of July, the Convention set price controls on a wide range of goods, with the death penalty for hoarders.
+On 9 September, 'revolutionary groups' were established to enforce these controls, while the Law of Suspects on 17 September approved the arrest of suspected "enemies of freedom".
+This initiated what has become known as the "Terror".
+From September 1793 to July 1794, around 300,000 were arrested, with some 16,600 people executed on charges of counter-revolutionary activity, while another 40,000 may have been summarily executed, or died awaiting trial.

-Fixed prices, death for 'hoarders' or 'profiteers', and confiscation of grain stocks by groups of armed workers meant that by early September, Paris was suffering acute food shortages.
-However, France's biggest challenge was servicing the huge public debt inherited from the former regime, which continued to expand due to the war.
-Initially the debt was financed by sales of confiscated property, but this was hugely inefficient; since few would buy assets that might be repossessed, fiscal stability could only be achieved by continuing the war until French counter-revolutionaries had been defeated.
-As internal and external threats to the Republic increased, the position worsened; dealing with this by printing assignats led to inflation and higher prices.
+Price controls made farmers reluctant to sell their produce in Parisian markets, and by early September the city was suffering acute food shortages.
+At the same time, the war increased public debt, which the Assembly tried to finance by selling confiscated property.
+However, few would buy assets that might be repossessed by their former owners, a concern that could only be alleviated by military victory.
+This meant the financial position worsened as threats to the Republic increased, while printing assignats to deal with the deficit further increased inflation.

-On 10 October, the Convention recognised the Committee of Public Safety as the supreme Revolutionary Government, and suspended the Constitution until peace was achieved.
-In mid-October, Marie Antoinette was found guilty of a long list of crimes and guillotined; two weeks later, the Girondist leaders arrested in June were also executed, along with Philippe Égalité.
-Terror was not confined to Paris; over 2,000 were killed after the recapture of Lyons.
+On 10 October, the Convention recognised the Committee of Public Safety as the supreme Revolutionary Government and suspended the constitution until peace was achieved.
+In mid-October, Marie Antoinette was convicted of a long list of crimes and guillotined; two weeks later, the Girondist leaders arrested in June were also executed, along with Philippe Égalité.
+The "Terror" was not confined to Paris, with over 2,000 killed in Lyons after its recapture.

 At Cholet on 17 October, the Republican army won a decisive victory over the Vendée rebels, and the survivors escaped into Brittany.
-Another defeat at Le Mans on 23 December ended the rebellion as a major threat, although the insurgency continued until 1796.
-The extent of the brutal repression that followed has been debated by French historians since the mid-19th century.
-Between November 1793 to February 1794, over 4,000 were drowned in the Loire at Nantes under the supervision of Jean-Baptiste Carrier.
+A defeat at Le Mans on 23 December ended the rebellion as a major threat, although the insurgency continued until 1796.
+The extent of the repression that followed has been debated by French historians since the mid-19th century.
+Between November 1793 and February 1794, over 4,000 were drowned in the Loire at Nantes under the supervision of Jean-Baptiste Carrier.
 Historian Reynald Secher claims that as many as 117,000 died between 1793 and 1796.
-Although those numbers have been challenged, François Furet concluded it "not only revealed massacre and destruction on an unprecedented scale, but a zeal so violent that it has bestowed as its legacy much of the region's identity."
+Although those numbers have been challenged, François Furet concludes it "not only revealed massacre and destruction on an unprecedented scale, but a zeal so violent that it has bestowed as its legacy much of the region's identity."